New Arm Hardware Could Make Voice Assistants 50 Times More Powerful

 On the Edge of IoT

 More powerful and efficient microcontrollers make putting technology ‘on edge,’ performing actions without using the cloud, much more feasible.
-The appeal to manufacturers and consumers of making smart devices that don’t need the cloud comes broth from how they are less expensive and how they enhance privacy.
+The appeal to manufacturers and consumers of making smart devices that don’t need the cloud comes both from how they are less expensive and how they enhance privacy.
 Arm is already working with companies like Picovoice to provide platforms for voice assistants that don’t rely on sending data into the cloud.
 On-edge audio processing is part of the customizable voice assistant platform that speech tech developer Sensory debuted recently, for instance, while ID R&D came out with a new version of its vocal identification engine small enough to bring vocal security to devices without needing to transmit data.
 The ability to apply voice within a device is also what convinced Apple to spend a reported $200 million to acquire AI startup Xnor.
 Privacy and efficiency are strong incentives, and Arm is betting that that is where the future of smart devices lies.